-A graph plotting your horse or pony's progress in addition to taking photos - see pages 20 and 23 in this booklet - is useful to monitor progress and changes.
+A graph plotting your horse or pony's progress in addition to taking photos - see pages 26 and 28 in this booklet - is useful to monitor progress and changes.
 Images are also useful for our nutritionists if you would like their thoughts on what Body Fat Score to give your horse.

-For Fat Scoring you have to get hands-on & feel the level of fat over the horse's skeleton to identify their Fat Score.
+For Fat Scoring you have to get hands-on and feel the level of fat over the horse or pony's skeleton.
+If you're unsure how to Weigh Tape or Fat Score or need to refresh your skills, scan the QR code to watch our short film.